necula01/jax/jax/experimental/mini_jax/README.md

 `x = x + x; x = x + x; x = x + x` has three operations but with a symbolic expression representation we may end up with an exponential printed form:
 `((x + x) + (x + x)) + ((x + x) + (x + x))`.
 Note that the actual symbolic
-data structure will likely contain the proper sharing, since only 3 `+` nodes are constructed.
+data structure will likely contain the proper sharing, since only three `+` nodes are constructed.

-Nevertheless, I wanted to keep the simple symbolic expressions:
+Nevertheless, I wanted to experiments with simple symbolic expressions:
-* it is actually simpler: operators applied to sub-expression arguments.
+* it is actually simpler: just operators applied to sub-expression arguments.
 * it is a functional representation of a whole computation DAG, the expression meaning is determined by the meaning of function's variables, we can cache results by expression object identity.
+* dead-code naturally falls out

 With such an expression representation it is crucial to be careful about sharing.
-We achieve this in mini-JAX by making *heavy use of memoization: a distinct expression instance is processed at most once*.
+We achieve this in mini-JAX by making **heavy use of memoization: a distinct expression instance is processed at most once**.
 We added a visitor helper function for expressions that takes care of memoization.
 The cost of memoization I believe is approximately the same as using JAXPRs intermediate variables, although one can argue that in JAXPRs the cost of exposing sharing is paid only